Wobblyyyy/Pathfinder2/docs/01_setting_up_robot.md

 The [calibration guide](./14_calibration.md) is a great starting point for trying to make sure your robot is properly set up.
-You should (almost certainly) give this a breif look-over before diving into the library.
+You should (almost certainly) give this a brief look-over before diving into the library.

 ## Setting up the drive train
 Before you begin using Pathfinder, you'll need to make sure your drivetrain